robertstrauss/jupytermosaic/README.md

 You may need to restart the Jupyter notebook server if it was already running.

 If you decide to disable or remove it, your notebook will still function normally as a jupyter notebook, just without the draggable mosaic layout.
-When opened as a regular jupyter notebook again, the cells will be ordered to be as similar to your mosaic layout as possible, so code will execute in the same order.

 It can be disabled by running this in the directory you cloned the repo at: